 Contact your health care provider right away if you have any of the following symptoms that could be signs of pancreatitis:

 While taking stavudine, it is important to keep all of your appointments with your health care provider.

 Stavudine is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults, children, and infants.
 Stavudine is always used in combination with other HIV medicines.

 Stavudine belongs to a class (group) of HIV drugs called nucleoside reverse transcriptase inhibitors (NRTIs).
 NRTIs block an HIV enzyme called reverse transcriptase.
 (An enzyme is a protein that starts or increases the speed of a chemical reaction.)
 By blocking reverse transcriptase, NRTIs prevent HIV from multiplying and can reduce the amount of HIV in the body.

 HIV medicines can’t cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV treatment regimen) every day helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV transmission.
 If you are taking HIV medicines, including stavudine, don’t cut down on, skip, or stop taking them unless your health care provider tells you to.

 Before taking stavudine, tell your health care provider:

-Stavudine comes in the following forms and strengths:
+Stavudine comes in capsule form (brand name: Zerit) in the following strengths: